 There’s no getting around it: everyone uses text-heavy content.
 The downfall is that after reading page after page loaded with words, mental fatigue kicks in and it gets hard to retain information.
 No manager wants this.

-A simple intranet idea to make information more exciting and your employees more focused, is to add images inside your content.
-Incorporate visual context to your subject matter and break up the flow of your text.
+A simple intranet example to make information more engaging and your employees more focused, is to add images inside your content.
+Incorporate visual context to your topic and break up the flow of your text.
 You’ll also boost engagement with images.
 The web is a treasure trove of images, so use this to your advantage.

 13. Keep things clean and easy to use.

 Have you ever tried to navigate through a jumbled intranet?
 If you haven’t, then trust me, you don’t want this for your employees.
-When a company intranet is outdated, unorganized, and difficult to get from point A to point B, it slows down productivity.
+When company intranets are outdated, unorganized, and difficult to get from point A to point B, it slows down productivity.
 You’re also left with frustrated employees who do not have the resources they need to do their best work.

-Your employees need a sleek and modern company intranet design with intuitive navigation, so it’s easy to get stuff done.
+Your teams need a sleek and modern employee intranet design with intuitive navigation, so it’s easy to get stuff done.
 Aesthetically speaking, consider using white space, smooth lines, and plenty of strong boundaries.
 Leading intranet software also gives you the ability to customize your intranet navigation bar, so you have control over the entire user experience for your digital workplace.

 14. Use contests and gamification on your company intranet.

 It’s easy to get wrapped up in work and not pay attention to things outside of the daily to-do list.
-Give your staff incentive to take part in meaningful conversations and create valuable content.
+Give your staff incentive to take part in meaningful conversations and create the most valuable and best intranet content.
 Hold an intranet contest and offer prizes.
 You can, for example, reward the most active user a $20 gift card on a weekly or monthly basis.

-Gamification in the workplace is also an effective way to boost engagement on your company intranet.
+Gamification in the workplace is also an effective way to boost engagement on your company intranet website.
 By implementing friendly competitions that also promote positive contributions to your company, you are bringing people together, boosting morale, and increasing productivity.